Sonia-96/MyStudyNotes/Network & Security/Network.md

 From top to bottom, the network layers and corresponding protocols are:

-1. **Application Layer**: how applications parse the data
+1. **Application Layer**: how applications parse the data.
+This layer is responsible for providing services to end-users, such as email, web browsing, and file transfer.
+Its main purpose is to enable communication between applications on different devices, using standard protocols such as HTTP, FTP, and SMTP.
    - HTTP protocol: web page. a type of client-server protocol
-   - SATP protocol: email
+   - SMTP protocol: email
    - DNS: turn human-readable domain names to numeric numbers
 2. **Transport Layer**: process to process communication (port)
    - TCP (Transmission Control Protocol): gurantees your will receive all data because it will resend lost packages